 Practical handover

-Don't leave your new chef alone with a stack of papers.
-Walk through the kitchen together and explain everything practically.
+Don't dump a manual on your new chef and walk away.
+Work through the kitchen together and demonstrate everything hands-on.

 - Day 1-2: Shadow, review recipes, ask questions